 Everyone you will see over the weekend on the F3A flight line will be well practised and trying their hardest to impress the judges and hopefully yourself.
 The judges are seated about 8 metres behind the pilot who stands at the centre of a 120 degree V marked out on the runway and by markers at 150 metres out which indicate the ‘aerobatic box’.
 This line 150 metres out from the runway is parallel to the runway and if a model is flown deeper than this or outside the 120 degree lines which are projected to the horizon they will face stiff downgrades from the judges for any manoeuvres which infringe the limits.

-Through the winter months we run an indoor aerobatic league to choose a team to fly at International competitions and in February of this year Connor Stephenson, Steve Schafer and Liam Clayton represented the United Kingdom at the 2017 World Championships in France.
+Through the winter months we run an indoor aerobatic league to choose a team to fly at International competitions and in February 2017 Connor Stephenson, Steve Schafer and Liam Clayton represented the United Kingdom at the 2017 World Championships in France.
 The models are about 30” span, some with contra rotating propellers and weigh 50 grams (less than 2 ounces) ready to fly.

 Please come and visit us during your nationals visit and take a look at the models and we hope to provide the usual informative commentary whist the aircraft are flying to explain the finer points of F3A flying and give an understanding of what the judges are looking for.